-- Estimated figures for the 2021/22 year settlement, with draft figures due in mid-December with final confirmation being received in January 2021. - The Council Tax Surplus and Taxbase are currently estimated and final figures will be available in January 2021. - The assumption that the Council is continuing to participate in the Cumbria Business Rates Pool with the other Councils within Cumbria in order to manage Business Rates. - The projections of Council Tax for 2021/22 onwards are indicative only and exclude final confirmation of parish precepts.
+- Final confirmation of the Local Government Finance Settlement is due towards the end of January 2021; current estimates are based on the draft settlement received in December 2020; - The Council Tax Surplus and Taxbase are currently estimated and final figures will be available in January 2021; - Parish Precept figures included above are estimated.
+There are currently 4 Parishes yet to supply details of their precept requests; - The Council is continuing to participate in the Cumbria Business Rates Pool with the other Councils within Cumbria in order to manage Business Rates in 2021/22. - The projections of Council Tax for 2022/23 onwards are indicative only and exclude final confirmation of parish precepts.